Malokingi/EDA-Project/data/Data dictionary.md

     - `name`: name of the product
         - rename from `product_name` to `name`
         - Looks like a few of these are missing, fill in those names with **__unknown__**
+        - Also, convert this to lowercase before checking for duplicates
     - `aisle_id`: ID number that uniquely identifies each grocery aisle category
         - As a Foriegn Key, let's change this to a **string**
     - `department_id`: ID number that uniquely identifies each grocery department category